 Of the five attributes of democracy, arguably the most essential and least contested is representation (Beetham 1999: 155, 162-63).
-It emphasizes contested and inclusive popular elections for legislative and directly or indirectly elected executive office (Dahl 1971; see also Rokkan 1968; Skaaning, Gerring and Bartusevicius 2015; Møller and Skaaning 2011; Munck 2009).
-Most of the features associated with representative government are covered by the concepts of electoral integrity (see Norris 2014), free and fair elections (see Elklit and Svensson 1997) and electoral democracy (see Diamond 1999 [2011]).
+It emphasizes contested and inclusive popular elections for legislative and directly or indirectly elected executive office (Dahl 1971; see also Alvarez et al. 1996; Boix, Miller and Rosato 2014; Skaaning, Gerring and Bartusevičius 2015; Møller and Skaaning 2011; Munck 2009).
+Most of the features associated with representative government are covered by the concepts of electoral integrity (see Norris 2014), free and fair elections (see Elklit and Svensson 1997) and electoral democracy (see Diamond 1999).